This is no new thing that reading newspaper holds a very chief position in the IAS exam preparation.

 Reading the editorials present in the left margin very carefully is important according to the UPSC point of view, after getting a look into the left margin move to the lead article and give it a thorough reading.

-After finishing that go forward and read the “letters to the editor” this part particularly helps in forming opinions and perspectives which is so much important to develop your personality and also to groom your answers in the mains and interview rounds.
+After finishing that go forward and read the “letters to the editor” This part particularly helps in forming opinions and perspectives which is so important to develop your personality and also to groom your answers in the main and interview rounds.

 Crucial points to notice while reading the newspaper for the IAS exam.